 Ibrahim Jamali, an electronic techician from Pakistan, started his own typefoundry, Jamali Foundry, in Saudi Arabia in 2012.
 In 2012, he created the zany Latin display face Aliya.
 [Google] [MyFonts] [More] ⦿

-Kamal Mansour used to run Kappa Type in Palo Alto, CA. and was involved in software, fonts and keyboards for some languages.
+Kamal Mansour, educated in Cairo, used to run Kappa Type in Palo Alto, CA. and was involved in software, fonts and keyboards for some languages.
 Thereafter, he joined Monotype in 1996 where he is now involved in OpenType implementations for various scripts including Latin, Arabic, and Hebrew.
 At Monotype, from his base in Los Altos, CA, his responsibilities includes growing the library of non-Latin scripts, investigating potential products, in-house consulting, as well as assisting customers with font specifications.

 He spoke at ATypI 2005 in Helsinki on Nastaliq style through open type, about which he writes: Designed by Pakistani calligrapher Mirza Jamil, Noori Nastaliq is a calligraphic Arabic-script typeface originally devised for use on a Monotype imagesetter in the 1970s.
 Once this proprietary equipment became obsolete, Noori Nastaliq could not be readily implemented for many years with the digital technology at the time.
 With the advent and maturation of OpenType technology, Noori Nastaliq is once again alive.
 In spite of the many graphic complexities of Nastaliq style such as its oblique alignment to the baseline and its cursive connections, OpenType proved sufficient for the task.
 Speaker at TypeCon 2012 in Milwaukee.
 [Google] [More] ⦿

 King Fahd Glorious Quran Printing Complex